 For more information, see Mode for mobile devices.

-Enterprise Threat Protector includes AUP categories that you should consider blocking in your network:
+Secure Internet Access Enterprise includes AUP categories that you should consider blocking in your network:

 Anonymizers.
 This category is made up of services that allow users in your corporate network to bypass enterprise security settings.
 These services may include a personal VPN or an anonymizing proxy.

 Acceptable use policy categories classify requested websites.
-Depending on the action that's associated with a category, the policy defines whether traffic to websites in these categories is allowed, scanned by ETP Proxy, monitored by ETP, or blocked in your network.
+Depending on the action that's associated with a category, the policy defines whether traffic to websites in these categories is allowed, scanned by SIA Proxy, monitored by SIA, or blocked in your network.

 AUP categories are configured in a policy as part of access control and AVC.
 You add AUP categories to a policy and select an action for these categories.
 For more information, see Configure access control and Application visibility and control.

 If SIA Proxy is enabled as a full web proxy, requests to allowed (not blocked) websites are still directed to SIA Proxy for analysis.
 Secure Internet Access Enterprise Proxy scans web traffic and blocks non-web traffic that is sent over port 443, such as Extensible Messaging and Presence Protocol (XMPP) or XMPP over TLS.